brennanashley/lambdalost/_posts/2021-02-27-Portfolio-Project_NBA.md

 ## The Statistics

-For determining if there is a relationship between attending a Power 6 Conference and having a successful NBA Career, we will use a Chi-Square Test of Interdependence.
+For determining if there is a relationship between attending a Power 6 Conference and having a successful NBA Career, we will use a Chi-Square Test of Independence.
 The hypotheses are as follows:

 -Ho: There is no relationship between attending a Power 6 conference and having a successful NBA career.